dekorateio/dekorate-cli/README.md

 ### Generator output

-The generated files will be found in the output directory of the project _(if the output directory makes sense for the runtime)_ under the `kubernetes`.

-#### Java

-For java projects the output directory is determined by the build tool:

-- Maven: `target/kubernetes`
-- Gradle: `build/classes/java/kubernetes`
-- SBT: `target/kubernetes`
-- Bazel: `kuberneters`

-#### NodeJS

-For nodejs project the output directory is always: `kubernetes`.
+For all project types the output directory is always: `.dekorate/kubernetes`.

 ### Name and version